Skip to main content

 Share:

-• The Federal Reserve's Senior Loan Officer Opinion Survey (SLOOS) on banks' lending practices showed that a fewer percentage of U.S. banks reported tighter lending standards for most loan categories in the first quarter of 2024 relative to the quarter prior.
-The only exceptions were Commercial and Industrial (C&I) loans with a similar net share, and auto loans with a higher share reporting having tightened.
+• The Federal Reserve's Senior Loan Officer Opinion Survey (SLOOS) on banks' lending practices continued to show progress, as a lower share of banks reported tighter lending standards in the second quarter relative to the first quarter of 2024 on all loan categories.

-• Demand weakened for most consumer loans, yet a higher net percentage of banks reported increased willingness to make consumer installment loans, such as auto and personal loans.
+• On the household side, demand weakened for most loans, yet more banks reported increased willingness to make consumer installment loans especially at large banks.

 Key Implications